tcr/secrettunnel/README.md

 # <img src="http://game-icons.net/icons/lorc/originals/png/magic-portal.png" width="32"> secrettunnel, secret portals from localhost to www

 `secrettunnel` generates a random domain name for your project and stores it in `.secrettunnel`.
-Every time you run `secrettunnel`, the same secret URL is opened.
+Every time you run `secrettunnel` from that directory, the same secret URL is opened.

 Use it from the command line: